wuwowuyi/Recommender/feature engineering/Data Preprocessing Common Practice.md

  3. **Discretization = manual inductive bias**
 - It imposes **hard thresholds** based on assumptions.
 - Might work well if your bins are meaningful (e.g., "teen", "adult", "senior"), but if not carefully tuned, it can **introduce error** or degrade performance.
--

  4. **Gradient flow is better with continuous features**
 - DNNs rely on **smooth gradients** to optimize.
 - Discretization introduces **sudden jumps (non-differentiable boundaries)**, which can make learning harder or unstable — especially if you apply binning too early in the pipeline.

-## Categorical (string or int)
+## Categorical

-In general Categorical features model **group-wise effects**.
+In general categorical features model **group-wise effects**.

-### For Linear models
+### Low Cardinality Features
+Examples are country, gender, user_tier with values like `["free", "silver", "gold", "platinum"]`.

-* Use `StringLookup` or `IntegerLookup` if vocab is stable and small. e.g., country, gender
+For linear models, use `StringLookup` or `IntegerLookup` if vocab is stable and small.
-* Use `Hashing` for unknown vocab or massive cardinality. e.g., user_id, tags

-Use `one_hot` for single categorical columns where each sample has exactly one category like gender, userid.
+Use `one_hot` for single categorical columns where each sample has exactly one category like gender.
-Use `multi_hot` for multi-categorical where each sample may have multiple categories like tags.
+Use `multi_hot` for multi-categorical where each sample may have multiple categories.
 A multi-hot vector indicates that multiple categories (or features) are active for a given input sample.

-### For Deep models
-If the categorical feature has a **stable and small vocabulary**
-* Use `StringLookup` or `IntegerLookup` to turn strings/ints into indices
-* Use `Embedding` to map those indices to dense, trainable vectors
-* Flatten before feeding into DNNs

-For a categorical feature is `"user_tier"` with values like `["free", "silver", "gold", "platinum"]`
+For deep models, we want to use dense representations.
+Therefore, there is typically a `Embedding` layer after `StringLookup` or `IntegerLookup`, and we need `Flatten` before feeding into DNNs.

 ```python
 vocab = ["free", "silver", "gold", "platinum"]
 user_tier_input = tf.keras.Input(shape=(1,), dtype=tf.string, name="user_tier")